codeHysteria28/AzureServiceBusQueueDemo/README.md

 In the traffic spikes I've set up the Autoscaling condition directly in App Service Plan (S1 plan).
 1. If the average cpu % is higher then 70% for 5 mins it will scale out another instance (default: 1, min: 1, max: 2, 7days/week)
 2. If the average cpu % is lower then 70% for 5 mins it will scale back to only one instance

+# Monitoring

+For both Azure Function and App Service there's decicated Application Insights service to further monitor the usage of the services.
+Additional logs agents were installed into App Service environment.

+# How to run this demo ?

+First of all you need to clone this repo into your local machine.
+The you can procceed with ARM template and create the resources in your Azure Subscription.
+The deployment of the actual app can be done via the Visual Studio Code Azure extension or by Deployment center in App service (you need to fork this repo and setup connection with App Service).

+Configure CosmoDB:
+1. Account Name: messagestorage
+2. Database Name: messages
+3. Container Name: messages1
+4. Partion key: /id

+Configure Azure Function:
+1. Input binding: Service Bus queue
+2. Output binging: CosmosDB

+Configure KeyVault:
+1. Create the service with Vault Access Policy setting
+2. Then create app service and create identity and comeback here
+3. Once indetity was created you can add new Access Policy directly only for this app with "GET | LIST" permissions
+4. Create two secrets for Service Bus Queue Connection String and Queue Name

+Configure App Service:
+1. Deploy code into environment either from Github or by VS code extension
+2. Create system assigned identity (STATUS -> ON)
+3. Once KeyVault is ready create reference for the SB queue connection string and Queue name in app configuration pane